Table of contents

 .

-When 1 is scrolled into the middle of the viewport, the callback will be executed.
+When one is scrolled into the middle of the viewport, the callback will be executed.

 Use the callback to update which link is highlighted.